zaBogdan/Zephyrus/README.md

 # Installation with Docker
 I tried to automate as much as I could and these are the new steps:
-* Clone the repository 'git clone https://github.com/zaBogdan/zaEngine.git'
+* Clone the repository 'git clone https://github.com/zaBogdan/Zephyrus.git'
-* Change to the directory 'cd zaEngine'
+* Change to the directory 'cd Zephyrus'
 * Run the composer to get all dependencies 'composer install'
 * Fill up the 'docker-compose.yml.example' with credentials ( new ones )
 * Rename the file into 'docker-compose.yml'